Florida Sober Houses Abuse Attorneys

 How Can a Sober Home be Negligent?

 As mentioned above, sober homes house vulnerable addicts at their weakest points.
-The Palm Beach Post has run a number of articles on sober home owners focusing on their profits before patient interests.
-Sober home management may be negligent in neglecting or abusing their residents, stealing from their residents, sexually exploiting residents or allowing resident on resident attacks to occur.
+The Palm Beach post has run a number of articles on sober homeowners focusing on their profits before patient interests.
+Sober home management may be negligent in neglecting or abusing their residents, stealing from their residents, sexually exploiting residents, or allowing residents on resident attacks to occur.